 My experience is that most leaders don’t intend to assert themselves one way or another—meaning, most of us don’t intentionally speak, act or show up in a manner that says “take me or leave me.”
 It’s simply that we each have a certain style or approach that is most comfortable; what I’ll call our “default.”
 Many leaders lack the awareness to not only recognize and name their default, but the time and opportunity to expand their leadership style bandwidth to meet people where they’re at.

 5 Ways to Influence

 One thing is for certain: Contemporary leadership and a diverse workforce demand versatility in how we attempt to influence, and the need to meet people where they’re at has never been greater.
 The art of influence is complex and reflects a myriad of opinions and approaches.
-One of my go-to’s is from Discovery Learning, Inc. whose research identifies five categories or styles most engaged by leaders attempting to influence their team:
+One of my go-to’s is from Discovery Learning International, whose research identifies five categories or styles most engaged by leaders attempting to influence their team:

 - Asserting: When you know what you want, have a clear outcome identified and articulate your preferences clearly.
 You challenge others’ input, ideas, or questions, because you are just that clear.

 - Rationalizing: Using facts, figures, logic and reason, as opposed to emotion or gut instinct.
 Those familiar with the Myers-Briggs will note that an ‘S’ tends to engage this style most often.
 Likewise, when dealing with an ‘S,’ this influence style is most effective.